Exploring Values Worksheet

 About This Worksheet

-This is an Exploring Values worksheet.
-The goal of this worksheet is to have the patient discover their values and how they live through those values.
-Most people do have a set of core values, but it may not be a conscious awareness.
+This is the Exploring Values worksheet.
+The goal of this worksheet is to aid the client in discovering their values and how they apply their values to their day-to-day life.
+Most people have a set of values, but it can be difficult at times to live life through those values.
+Sometimes, values slip away from conscious awareness when a client is struggling with their mental health.

-The questions on this worksheet help the patient discover their values that they already live by, along with values they may need to strengthen to develop a strong sense-of-self.
-It will also help a great deal in goal setting, another exercise that can be helpful with patients, particularly for those with self-esteem issues or poor motivation to be independent and successful.
+The questions on this worksheet help the client discover the values that they already live by, along with the values that they may need to strengthen to develop a stronger sense of self.
+It will also help with goal setting, another exercise that can be helpful with clients.
+This can be particularly in helping clients with self-esteem issues or low motivation to recover achieve independence and their life goals.

 Instructions